Mario Díaz-Balart: Political positions

 As of January 2018, Díaz-Balart had voted with his party in 92.4% of votes in the 115th United States Congress and voted in line with President Trump's position in 93.1% of votes.

 He is a founding member of the Congressional Hispanic Conference, a caucus of Hispanic Republican congressmen.

 LGBT rights

 In May 2019, Díaz-Balart voted to prohibit discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, public education, federal funding, credit, and the jury system under the Equality Act.
 He joined seven other Republicans and 228 Democrats in supporting the legislation, which passed the United States House of Representatives during the 116th Congress.

 In February 2021, Díaz-Balart changed his position on the legislation, voting against it during the 117th Congress on the basis that it did not protect individuals or organizations who oppose LGBTQ rights.
 In a statement released after his vote, he claimed Democrats ignored Republicans' issues with the bill and "doubled down on some of the most troubling issues, including sabotaging religious freedom."

-In 2021, Díaz-Balart co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
-The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-In 2015, Díaz-Balart was one of 60 Republicans voting to uphold President Barack Obama's 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.

-In 2016, Díaz-Balart was one of 43 Republicans to vote for the Maloney Amendment to H.R.
-5055 which would prohibit the use of funds for government contractors who discriminate against LGBT employees.

-On July 19, 2022, Díaz-Balart and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
-However, Díaz-Balart voted against final passage on December 8, 2022.